awslabs/raf/docs/wiki/1_getting_start/Build-on-Ubuntu-18.04.md

 <!--- Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved. -->
 <!--- SPDX-License-Identifier: Apache-2.0  -->

-This article introduces how to build MNM using CMake.
+This article introduces how to build RAF using CMake.

 ## Step 1.
 Install dependencies